public class ClientAsynchronousIterator<E> extends Object implements IAsynchronousIterator<E>, Serializable

 Note: In order to conserve resources, the caller is advised to use

-before making any other requests.
+start(ExecutorService) before making any other requests.
 This will

-allow the caller to specify an ExecutorService
+allow the caller to specify an ExecutorService that will be tasked

-with buffering elements from the RemoteAsynchronousIterator
+with buffering elements from the RemoteAsynchronousIterator.
+When

-is not invoked explicitly, a new
+start(ExecutorService) is not invoked explicitly, a new

-will be allocated.
-Typically, an ExecutorService
+Thread will be allocated.
+Typically, an ExecutorService can

-be much more efficient than creating a new Thread
+be much more efficient than creating a new Thread.

-Modifier and Type | Field and Description |
+| Modifier and Type | Field and Description |

 protected static boolean |